TECHNICAL DESCRIPTION

 IV.5 Limits

-The staircase railings are made of steel with metal handrails.
+The staircase handrails are made of steel, with a simple vertical bar design and metal handrails.

 IV.6 Façade windows and internal blinds: